The Church of Jesus Christ of Latter-day Saints in Romania

 The Church of Jesus Christ of Latter-day Saints in Romania refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Romania.
 A small branch was formed in Bucharest in 1991.
-As of 2023, there were 3,103 members in fifteen congregations.
+As of 2025, there were 3,127 members in fifteen congregations.

 History

-In 1841, on a trip to Palestine, Orson Hyde, a member of the Quorum of the Twelve, traveled along Danube River between Vienna, Austria, and Galati, now Galai, Romania.
+In 1841, on a trip to Palestine, Orson Hyde, a member of the church's Quorum of the Twelve, traveled along the Danube River between Vienna, Austria, and Galați, Romania.

 In 1899, Latter-day Saint missionary Mischa Markow preached in Bucharest where several people joined the church.
 He was jailed for preaching and later banished from the city.
 He then traveled to additional cities, such as Timişoara and Braşov, where branches were organized.
 In January 1904, Hugh J. Cannon, president of the church's German Mission, created the Austro-Hungarian Conference, which included the branches in Temesvar, Brasso, and Vienna, Austria.
 Members met for several decades following his initial proselytism efforts.
 Between 1903 and 1913, Brasov had thirty convert baptisms, and forty-eight missionaries served in the city.
 On March 5, 1913, the conference was closed and missionaries were removed from the area.
 Some contact was made to members between World War I and prior to the star of World War II, but missionary work did not resume until 1990.

 In October 1987, Russell M. Nelson, of the Quorum of the Twelve, and Hans B. Ringger, of the seventy, visited Bucharest to talk with government officials about the potential of sending humanitarian missionaries in Romania.
 They returned again in 1990 to make plans for humanitarian relief.
 While there, the group visited Cismigiu Park, where Nelson blessed and dedicated the country.
 The first eight humanitarian missionaries arrived on September 2, 1990.
 The first proselyting missionaries were young males that arrived in December 1990.
 The first female proselyting missionaries arrived October 1991.